 Registered/recognized University organizations, MSU—Bozeman departments, and Sports Facilities or its lessees will be allowed to use designated Sports Facilities for the sale of approved merchandise/services.
 Whenever Sports Facilities are used to provide income to such groups, a rental will be charged.
 Admission charges including cash, tuition, donations, collections, or offerings of any kind will be considered income.

-A “Request for Merchandise Sales" form must be completed and the Director of Sports Facilities prior to a reservation being confirmed must grant approval.
-These forms are available at the Sports Facilities Office.

 Reservations for merchandise/service sales space must be made at the Sports Facilities Office at least three (3) days prior to the date of the sale.

 Sales of merchandise/service will only be allowed at a reserved location within Sports Facilities.